Skip to main content

 The Menzies Distribution Services Ltd businesses operate as one of the UK’s largest logistics services, offering transport, warehouse and value-added services to customers in multiple sectors across the UK as well as international freight forwarding services.

-The Menzies Distribution Services Ltd companies comply with applicable legislation relating to employee terms and conditions, and none of our staff earn less than minimum wage.
+The Menzies Distribution Services Ltd companies comply with applicable legislation relating to employee terms and conditions, and all employees are paid at least the applicable National Minimum Wage or National Living Wage.

 SUPPLY CHAINS RISK ASSESSMENT